Justin-Credible/dmcs-foo-fighters-rules/README.md

 * Right inlane target: clear

 So if you press the left inlane switch 5 times, and the bottom sonic radio target once, you'll get a nice amber color which is `rgb(50,10,0)`.

-### Phanom Switch Debugger

-I had an issue with rule firing when it shouldn't have.
-I built `utility-02.txt` to help in triaging the issue.
-The rule itself contains a write up of the issue and reproduction steps.
-It should be used with configuration from `config-debug.txt`.

-A workaround is also listed in the rule and is noted again my configuration `config-0.txt`.